pacs-course/pacs-examples/Examples/src/LineSearch/README.md

 In *main_linesearch.cpp* you have an example of use, with different options commented.

+##What do I learn here?#
+- A rather complete code (however, read the notes) that implements one of the basic technique for optimization.
+- The use of polymorphism to select different implementations of the descent direction computation
+- The use of aggregates to store the parameters of the algorithm in a single place

 ##Notes##

 The object containing the concrete implementation of the descent direction is stored in the LineSearchSolver class as a unique pointer to the base class.
 Since I have not implemented